chipsalliance/chisel/docs/src/explanations/probes.md

 If a `BoringUtils` API is used in a situation which would create an input probe, it will instead create a non-probe input port.

-## Type Cloning and Probes

-Chisel internally treats probes as not full types, but as type modifiers.
-This is similar to its treatment of direction (e.g., input or output) and constness.
-For this reason, care should be taken when trying to "clone" a probe type and an understanding of what different APIs do with probes is necessary.
-Each API and its behavior with probes is described below:

-- `cloneType`: this will _not_ propagate probe information
-- `chiselTypeClone`: this will propagate probe information
-- `chiselTypeOf`: this will propagate probe information, but can only be run on real hardware